lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >
 > ---
 >
 > During the first days regularly check the database size from eg. HeidiSQL, DBeaver, BeeKeeper-Studio.
-Or hardcore users can SSH into the system, use `docker ps` and `docker exec -it 123456 /bin/bash` and see the container's file-system directly, use `df` or `ls` to check free space and file sizes (database is located at `/tmp/databases`.
+Or hardcore users can use Portainer add-on to get a console to this add-on's container (or without Portainer add-on SSH into the system, use `docker ps` and `docker exec -it 123456 /bin/bash`) and see the container's file-system directly, use `df` or `ls` to check free space and file sizes (database is located at `/tmp/databases`.
 >
 > **Note:** The database occupies more space on tmpfs than you see in the client.
 And it needs even more temporary space to `repack` tables after `purge` deleted rows.
 >